SUSE/Portus/_docs/Configuring-Portus.md

 - **method**: The method of encryption between Portus and the LDAP server.
 It defaults to "plain", which means that the communication won't be encrypted.
 You can also use "simple_tls", to setup LDAP over SSL/TLS.
 However, the recommended value is "starttls", which sets StartTLS as the encryption method.
 - **guess_email**: Portus needs an email for each user, but there's no standard way to get that from LDAP servers.
 You can tell Portus how to get the email from users registered in the LDAP server with this configurable value.
 - **uid**: The attribute where Portus will look for the user ID when authenticating.
+- **authentication**: Some LDAP servers require a binding user in order to authenticate.
+You can specify this user by enabling this option.
+Then you should provide the DN of this user in the `bind_dn` value.

 There are three possibilities for the **guess_email** option: